huozhong-in/knowledge-focus/docs/PRD.md

 - `tauri-app/dev.sh`: Start the development server
 - `tauri-app/build.sh`: Build the application (TypeScript compilation + Vite build)
-- `api/`: Python backend for file and database management. `api_standalone.sh` for standalone mode, need activate conda env first by `conda activate ./.venv`
+- `api/`: Python backend for file and database management. `api_standalone.sh` for standalone mode
 - `~/Library/Application\ Support/knowledge-focus.huozhong.in`: Default data directory on macOS, where the application stores its data files `knowledge-focus.db`, MCP tool 'SQLite' can be used to access it.
 - `~/Library/Application\ Support/knowledge-focus.huozhong.in/logs/*.log`: Log files for the Python API, useful for debugging and monitoring